Asset Protection and Privacy Issues

 Asset Protection and Privacy

-These capabilities have been developed and advanced mostly during the digital revolution of the past decade.
+These capabilities have been developed and advanced mostly during past decade.
 Before the Internet, separate bits and pieces of information about your life were scattered in dusty file drawers and county records around the country.
 Your birth certificate, driving records, insurance file, marriage licenses, and loan applications were maintained or stored in written files, record books, or sometimes the computer at the office where the records were kept.
 Information could not be accessed from outside the office where the records were stored.

 An investigator attempting to assemble information about your life had to travel from one county courthouse to another, stand in line, search through library archives and public records, and hope to come up with some useful information.
 The process of gathering personal information was a laborious and expensive job.